arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 01.29.17
+My bro kshit is at a big Indian wedding right now.
+He's keeping us updated with a lot of interesting/funny/strange (to me) wedding traditions.
+One of them is called **Joota chupai**.
+Here's what [Wikipedia says about it](https://en.wikipedia.org/wiki/Punjabi_wedding_traditions):

+> It literally means 'hiding the shoes'.
+The bride’s sisters indulge in stealing of shoes.
+It is a fun tradition, in which the girls charge a fee for agreeing to return the shoes.
+They demand Kalecharis of gold for the bride's sisters and of silver for her cousins.

+So basically, the bride's sisters steal the grooms shoes and make him pay for them (Wikipedia says gold and silver, but it's usually just cash nowadays).
+Apparently, for the weddig kshit is at, this thing ended at 4 (I'm assuming AM) and the dude paid 5100 rupees (~75 USD) because everyone was too tired to negotiate.

 ### 01.27.17
 > "The tendency to like (or dislike) everything about a person - including things